astro/microvm.nix/doc/src/intro.md

 Increase stability by partitioning services into virtual NixOS systems that can be updated individually.

+**microvm.nix** can isolate your /nix/store into exactly what is required for the guest's NixOS: the root filesystem is a read-only erofs/squashfs file-systems that include only the binaries of your configuration.
+Of course, that holds only true until you mount the host's /nix/store as a share for faster build times, or mount the store with a writable overlay for Nix builds inside the VM.

 ## The Case Against Containers

 Linux containers are not a single technology but a plethora of kernel